The Leadenhall Building

 Solution

 Construction Fixing Systems have an extensive experience for supplying components for precast concrete projects.
-For this project, they delivered well void tubes as well as continuity rebar couplers connecting the concrete slabs to the north core.
+For this project, we worked with main contractor Laing O’Rourke to supply Well Void as well and Continuity Rebar Couplers to connect the concrete slabs to the north core.